 One of the building's main social centers, the Commons includes the Albert Lounge, a comfortable area looking out onto historic St. Mark's Church.

 Floors five through nine of Lenfest Hall each consist of several suites, with four bedrooms and two full baths per suite.
-Bedrooms can accommodate one to three people, depending on room size.
+Bedrooms can accommodate two or three people, depending on room size.
 Suite-mates are made up of participants closest in age to each other.
-Older participants are given preference for single rooms.
+Chamber Music for Adult participants have single rooms.

 Toiletries, wardrobe essentials for the full program duration, raincoat and umbrella, concert clothes (black shoes, black slacks or skirt for women, black dress shirt), phone and/or calling card, water bottle, writing supplies, camera.

 Check out the Preparing Once Enrolled page for a packing list.